teopost/qmenu/README.md

-# How compile on Ubuntu
+# How install on Ubuntu
 You shoud compile qmenu with gcc.
 On ubuntu you should install ncurses library